 Once your community has begun to grow it’s likely that you’re going to need help from community members in running local events, working groups, technical workshops or other “community champion” activities that support the overall success of the community.
 But where do you start when planning for these activities?

-To learn more generally about why champions are necessary for community success, check out the CSCCE Community Participation Guide which describes the CHAMPION mode in more detail.
+Community champions are emergent leaders – members of a community who wish to take on additional activities in support of the community.
+To learn more generally about why champions are necessary for community success, check out the CSCCE Community Participation Guide, and its companion guide, which describe the CHAMPION mode in detail.

 The CSCCE Community Participation Model: A framework to describe member engagement and information flow in STEM communities